VirtualButFake/fusion-components-docs/docs/getting-started.md

    This might make it seem complicated to mix levels, to for example modify both a certain state and all states at the same time.
 However, that's where `_global` comes into play.
    `_global` allows you to override all keys at the depth where it was applied.
 This is done when merging with the original color table.

-As such, combining an override at the state and color level may be done as follows:
+As such, combining an override at the state and value level may be done as follows:

 ```luau
 {